5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 Write down 3 to 5 direct questions, such as:

-These questions will guide your Memorial Sloan Kettering second opinion and keep the focus on what matters most to you.
+These questions will guide your expert second opinion and keep the focus on what matters most to you.

-Step 2: Gather the Medical Records MSKCC Specialists Will Need
+Step 2: Gather the Medical Records U.S. Specialists Will Need

-Good records help MSKCC experts give you a better answer.
+Comprehensive records help expert oncologists give you a better analysis.
 Try to collect:

 Pathology report from biopsy or surgery